 This year more than ever, we need to recognize kindness.
 Teach your students how to be kind and show them how good it feels to be kind to others.
 Celebrate kindness by recognizing and promoting acts of kindness.
 Read through to the FREEBIE at the end!

 It is so important to model and teach our students how to be kind.
 Even the smallest act of kindness can have a far greater impact than kids can imagine.
 Kindness is a mindset.
-Being kind is a choice and we need to teach our students the benefits of making the choice to be kind.
+Being kind is a choice and we need to teach our students the benefits of making a choice to be kind.
 Acts of kindness can brighten the receiver’s day but it makes the giver feel good too.

+Celebrate kindness by writing all the simple ways we can show kindness to others.
 I like to have my students collaborate and brainstorm ways to demonstrate kindness.
 The simple and easy things that are done every day.
 The groups share their lists with the whole class and we create an anchor chart of “Ways We Can Show Kindness”.